ThirVondukr/passlib/docs/lib/passlib.totp.rst

 and will be included in the output of :meth:`~TOTP.to_json`:

 .. autoattribute:: TOTP.last_counter

-.. attribute:: TOTP.changed

-    boolean flag set by :meth:`~TOTP.advance` and :meth:`~TOTP.consume` to indicate that the object's internal state has been modified since creation.

 (Note: All internal state attributes can be initialized via constructor options, but this is mainly an internal / testing detail).